Lead Qualification 101: What is a Qualified Lead?

 For sales teams to more accurately evaluate leads, a scoring model is needed.
 This provides a quantitative and data-driven process by which to arrive at the best prospects.
 It involves identifying factors against which to score each lead.
 Here are some of the most commonly used lead qualification techniques and the factors they focus on to help narrow down to top contenders.

-How Lead Qualification Works
+How Does Lead Qualification Work?

 Marketing Qualification